The Top 10 Tax Audit Triggers

 The IRS regulations require “that a home office must be used regularly and exclusively for business and the limit tied to the income derived from the particular business.”
 The current Form 8829 is a 43-line exercise of one’s math skills and patience.
 For many people, the lack of a separate exclusive area disqualifies their home office deduction.

-7. Schedule C Losses
+7. Schedule-C Losses

 If you are starting a small business, you might have some losses along the way, and that’s understandable.
 Unfortunately, the IRS expects that you’ll be reporting a profit in three of five years.
 If not, the IRS may believe your business is actually a hobby you are trying to write off as a business.

 If you have any winnings from gambling, whether it’s from betting at a horse track, hitting it big at the slots, or those scratch-off tickets at the local newsstand, Uncle Sam is your partner and that income must be reported.
-Just like a loss in the stock market can offset gains, if you carefully track your losses and keep your receipts, you can use those losses to offset your jackpot money, see Topic 419 from the IRS for more information.
+Just like a loss in the stock market can offset gains, if you carefully track your losses and keep your receipts, you can use those losses to offset your jackpot earnings, see Topic 419 from the IRS for more information.
 If you have no winnings, however, you can’t write off any losses.
 Claim a net gambling loss for the year, and it’s a potential audit for you.

 9. Adoption Tax Credit

-10. Missing or Frivolous information
+10. Missing or Frivolous Information

-Signature(s), date, Social Security number(s), filing status.
-These are items that, if missing, will result in the IRS sending the return back to you, and potentially resulting in an audit.
+Signature(s), date, Social Security number(s), and filing status… These are items that, if missing, will result in the IRS sending the return back to you, and potentially resulting in an audit.
 There are times for levity, but there’s no place for humor on your tax return.
-Even if you’ve paid your tax bill in full, if the return itself doesn’t offer enough information or has writing on it that’s not needed, your return may be deemed ‘frivolous’ and can result in a $5,000 penalty.
+Even if you’ve paid your tax bill in full, if the return itself doesn’t offer enough information or has writing on it that’s not needed, your return may be deemed ‘frivolous’ and can result in a steep penalty.

 Unfortunately, the exact numbers that might trip an audit are a secret the IRS keeps to itself.
 It’s safe to say that, while there’s nothing you can do to avoid being audited, good record keeping, honest income reporting, and reliable tax software like H&R Block’s will go a long way toward keeping the audit process as painless as possible.